-The third advantage is reduced data redundancy because the initial meeting will have highlighted what data are relevant and how (e.g., for testing predicted impact pathways and predicting environmental responses).
+The third advantage is reduced data redundancy, because the initial meeting will have highlighted which data are relevant and how (e.g., for testing predicted impact pathways and predicting environmental responses).
 All too often, assessment documentation includes substantial amounts of data whose worth is difficult to see and that are seldom discussed in detail because of their marginal relevance.
 Large amounts of redundant information risk distracting the reader from the main messages of the assessment documentation.

-The fourth advantage is the quality of the final assessment documentation, especially its clarity and coherence in integrating the sections prepared by the different expert consultants.
-Subsequent meetings after the initial one should culminate in a revised IPD that is well-supported with relevant field data and analyses.
-This final IPD can be presented early in the report (and in the Executive Summary) to provide an effective visual summary of the key potential impacts and their pathways.
+The fourth advantage is the higher quality of the final assessment documentation, especially its clarity and coherence in integrating the sections prepared by the different expert consultants.
+Subsequent meetings (after the initial one) should culminate in the production of a revised IPD that is well supported with relevant field data and analyses.
+This final IPD can be presented early in the report (and in the executive summary) to provide an effective visual summary of the key potential impacts and their pathways.
 The narrative accompanying the IPD contributes to the report's coherence by cross-referencing its different sections where relevant supporting information is presented.

-There is a rich literature on the frailties and biases in eliciting expert input for assessing risks and potential impacts and how to avoid these pitfalls.
-Although this Note does not review this literature, it is important to be aware of these biases during the meetings of the expert consultants and when collating the input for deriving the IPDs and associated narratives.
+There is a rich literature on the frailties and biases associated with eliciting expert input for assessing risks and potential impacts, and on how to avoid these pitfalls.
+Although this Explanatory Note does not review that literature, it is important to be aware of potential biases during meetings of the expert consultants and when collating the input for deriving the IPDs and associated narratives.